 The Federal Information Processing Standard (FIPS) 140-2 is a US government computer security standard published by National Institute of Standards and Technology (NIST).
 It specifies the security requirements for cryptographic modules.
 FIPS 140-2 compliance is often a requirement of the software systems used by the US government agencies.

 The NIST manages a list of FIPS certified cryptographic modules.
 These modules are certified under the Cryptographic Module Validation Program.
-The list can be searched online here.
+The list can be searched online at the NIST website.

 Hazelcast is not an authority which should document switching different Java